ao994/plant-pals/Deliverables/Submitted/D7/Verification_and_Validation.md

 ## 3\.
 Validation (user evaluation)

+#### General Introduction of us and the project:
+Hi [user], I’m interviewing you about Plant Pals which is the project that my group and I have been working on.
+Plant Pals is a website built for and by plant owners to make plant care easier.
+The point of this interview is to get a consensus about the feel and use of the website.
+I have a list of tasks I would like for you to attempt to carry out on the website.
+Please be sure to voice all of your opinions on any detail as we go through the list!

 #### User Tasks:
 1) Sign up for an account
 2) Add a plant (image and name)